andrewt0301/hse-acos-course/docs/software/rars.md

 RARS
 ---

-__RARS__ in a RISC-V Assembler and Runtime Simulator.
-It is used in this course to assemble and simulate assembly programs for RISC-V microprocessors.
+__RARS__ in a RISC-V assembler and runtime simulator.
+It is used in this course to create, assemble and simulate assembly programs for RISC-V microprocessors.

 The home page of the RARS project is [here](https://github.com/TheThirdOne/rars).
 In case the project becomes unavailable, here is a [fork](https://github.com/andrewt0301/rars).

 ## Downloading and Installing